 About This Website

 We cover nutrition (sourced from ICMR-NIN and USDA databases), traditional recipes, Ayurvedic properties (referenced from classical texts like Charaka Samhita and Bhavaprakasha Nighantu), cultivation practices, and historical context.
-We believe that understanding millets fully — not just as a health food, but as a cultural, ecological, and agricultural treasure — is key to their revival.
+We believe that understanding millets fully, not only as a health food but as a cultural, ecological, and agricultural resource, is important to their revival.

 Nutritional data follows the ICMR-NIN Indian Food Composition Tables (2017) as the primary reference.
 Ayurvedic information is attributed to specific classical texts.
 We distinguish between well-established science and preliminary evidence.